[Editor’s note – the Bonaventure Montreal is no longer part of the Hilton family. Search others from that company in Montreal here.]

 Location and Amenities

 I recently spent 24 hours in Montreal, a far-too-short stopover on a cross-Canada rail trip (where my first two stops were at Jasper National Park and in the city of Winnipeg).
-For train travelers like me, the Hilton Montreal Bonaventure is conveniently located right across the street from Montreal Central Station; you can even follow an underground walkway between the station and the hotel, so you don’t have to venture outside.
+For train travelers like me, the Hotel Bonaventure Montreal is conveniently located right across the street from Montreal Central Station; you can even follow an underground walkway between the station and the hotel, so you don’t have to venture outside.

 No matter how you’ve arrived in Montreal, it’s much easier to get around the city without a car, particularly if you can stay close to a Metro station.
 The Bonaventure is directly adjacent to the Bonaventure Metro stop.
 You’re within walking distance of the McGill University campus, as well as many downtown offices and attractions.